 [Footnote 3]

-was not necessarily a king’s daughter, but there are instances of this period where known king’s daughters are only described by this title.
+A hereditary princess was not necessarily a king’s daughter, but there are instances of this period where known king’s daughters are only described by this title.
 Paternity of Sebekhotep depends on this supposition plus some chronological dead reckoning.
 Tjani was his wife but not necessarily the mother of Sebekhotep (CB). [emphasis added the Ancient Egypt Weblog]

 [Footnote 4]